infu/nftanvil/README.md

 LINCENSING:
-+ IC Smart contracts (in Motoko) are All Rights Reserved.
++ Internet Computer Smart contracts (in Motoko) are All Rights Reserved.
-+ Frontend is All Rights Reserved.
++ Nftanvil.com frontend is All Rights Reserved.
 All components of interesest will be extracted in their own packages and become Apache 2.0.
++ Badbot.ninja frontend and contract - Apache 2.0
 + TBD: Boilerplate - Apache 2.0
-+ Components - NPM Packages are Apache 2.0.
++ NPM published packages - Apache 2.0.